Most people have heard of the traditional types of mattress (innerspring, latex, memory foam, etc.), but what about pillowtop mattresses?

 Contents

-Pillow top mattresses are a type of mattress that features an extra layer of cushioning at the top.
+Pillowtop mattresses are a type of mattress that features an extra layer of cushioning at the top.

 This layer is usually made from memory foam or latex and is designed to give you additional comfort when sleeping.

-A double-sided pillow top mattress can be flipped over, as both sides are designed to be slept on.
+A double-sided mattress has layers of cushioning at the top and the bottom.
+That means it can be flipped over, as both sides are designed to be slept on.

 These mattresses are an excellent choice if you're unsure what firmness you need (or for a bed in a guest room that many people with different sleep styles and needs will use).

-No, although they're very similar.
+No, they are not the same, although they're very similar.

 While both feature an added layer of cushioning at the top, the amount and type of padding differ.

-Pillow top mattresses usually have thicker and softer padding layers made from memory foam or latex.
-The padding layer is stitched directly on top of the mattress, giving a pillow top mattress a layered look.
+Pillowtop mattresses usually have thicker and softer padding layers made from memory foam or latex.
+The padding layer is stitched directly on top of the mattress, giving a pillowtop mattress a layered look.

 Euro top mattresses usually have thinner layers of cotton or foam, giving a firmer sleep experience.
 The layer of padding is sewn flush with the edge of the mattress, resulting in a more streamlined look.

-You should rotate most pillow top mattresses 180 degrees every few months instead of flipping them.
+You should rotate most pillowtop mattresses 180 degrees every few months instead of flipping them.

 This will help even out the wear and tear over time, as parts won't become more worn down than others.

-Like any other mattress, you should regularly vacuum your pillow top mattress to remove dust and dirt.
+Like any other mattress, you should regularly vacuum your pillowtop mattress to remove dust and dirt.

 Ensure you go over all sides of the mattress, including the edges.

-If your pillow top mattress gets stained, make sure to spot-clean it as soon as possible.
+If your pillowtop mattress gets stained, make sure to spot-clean it as soon as possible.

 To do this, use a solution of water and mild dish soap.
 If the stain persists, use a small amount of vinegar or baking soda instead.

-Be sure to rinse off any product after you've used it, and never saturate pillow top mattresses with liquid.
+Be sure to rinse off any product after you've used it, and never saturate pillowtop mattresses with liquid.

-Removing the pillow top layer from a mattress is generally not recommended, as this could damage or reduce its lifespan.
+Removing the pillowtop layer from a mattress is generally not recommended, as this could damage or reduce its lifespan.

-Yes. you can fix some sagging mattress issues.
 Check out Arabella's how to fix mattress indentation article for more details.

 Mattresses are no longer flippable because one-sided designs usually provide superior support, comfort, and durability compared to two-sided models.